typst-community/valkyrie/docs/manual.typ

     complicated-tuple: (
       "neither@does-this.com",
       // Error: Schema validation failed on argument.complicated-tuple.1:
       //        String must be a valid IP address
       "NOT AN IP",
-      1
+      1,
-    )
+    ),
   ),
-  my-schema
+  my-schema,
 )
 ```
 #v(1fr)